 Something we’d like for you to remember: place lights with low voltage less than two feet from the floor.
-The ones with standard voltage should be put up at a height of more than seven feet and should be angled towards the walkway or towards the floor.
+The ones with standard voltage should be put up at more than seven feet and be angled towards the walkway or the floor.

 Types of lights

-Incandescent bulbs are too outdated to even be considered but we still want to include it here anyway.
-The energy consumption of incandescent bulbs isn’t efficient at all, that’s why a lot of countries have stopped using it.
-Light is produced by heating a thin wire filament and that gives the bulb its glow.
-This kind of light bulb emits mostly infrared light and it does attract insects.
-In fact, entomologists use it to capture insects for experimental purposes.
+Incandescent bulbs are outdated even to be considered, but we still want to include them here.
+The energy consumption of incandescent bulbs isn’t efficient at all.
+That’s why a lot of countries have stopped using it.
+Light is produced by heating a thin wire filament that gives the bulb its glow.
+This kind of light bulb emits primarily infrared light and attracts insects.
+Entomologists use it to capture insects for experimental purposes.

 Compact Fluorescent Lamps (CFLs)

-Compared to incandescent bulbs, CFLs are definitely more efficient in terms of energy consumption.
-Mercury is used for UV light mechanism and then transformed by a fluorescent phosphor coat into a visible light frequency spectrum.
+Compared to incandescent bulbs, CFLs are more efficient in energy consumption.
+Mercury is used for the UV light mechanism and then transformed by a fluorescent phosphor coat into a visible light frequency spectrum.
 The quality of the glow is directly related to the quality of the light itself.
-Though this kind may be less attractive to flies, this is also not commonly used anymore because of its mercury content which makes it a hazardous waste when disposed of.
+Though this kind may be less attractive to flies, it is also not commonly used anymore because of its mercury content, making it a hazardous waste when disposed of.

 Light-Emitting Diode Lamps

 LED lights are the new trend today.
-Powered by electricity and consists of semiconductors, these kinds of light bulbs are generally more energy-efficient, long-lasting, and less expensive.
-There is a wide range of light wavelengths that LED lights are able to give off.
+Powered by electricity and consisting of semiconductors, these kinds of light bulbs are generally more energy-efficient, long-lasting, and less expensive.
+In addition, there is a wide range of light wavelengths that LED lights can give off.

 Do LED lights attract bugs?

-It’s still unclear whether LEDs are more or less attractive to bugs compared to the previous two kinds that we have mentioned.
+It’s still unclear whether LEDs are more or less attractive to bugs compared to the previous two kinds we mentioned.

 But researchers noticed that emissions of short wavelengths attract more flies than those with long wavelengths.
-White LEDs are less likely to attract bugs.
-But blue and green colors, which have shorter wavelengths, tend to be more attractive to bugs compared to yellow and orange hues.
+For example, white LEDs are less likely to attract bugs.
+But blue and green colors, which have shorter wavelengths, tend to be more attractive to bugs than yellow and orange hues.